-Choose the Machine Learning category tab.
+- Choose the Machine Learning category tab.

-    - Press the Exosphere icon to add the control to your project.
+- Press the Exosphere icon to add the robot skill to your project.

-    Exosphere gives any robot the ability to execute autonomous tasks or telepresence capabilities in

-    the workplace or home with human intelligence.
-Exosphere bridges the gap between robotics, machine

-    learning, and artificial intelligence.
+Exosphere gives any robot the ability to execute autonomous tasks or telepresence capabilities in the workplace or home with human intelligence.
+Exosphere bridges the gap between robotics, machine learning, and artificial intelligence.

 Who Is Exosphere For?

-    It’s for any robot to be remotely controlled by a human to achieve tasks or become a telepresence
+It’s for any robot to be remotely controlled by a human to achieve tasks or become a telepresence host.

-    host.

-    The way we think is being taught to AI algorithms to include moral hesitation, judgment, and
+The way we think is being taught to AI algorithms to include moral hesitation, judgment, and responsibility.

-    responsibility.
 This is why AI greatly benefits from human interaction.
-With nearly 3 million robot

-    connections on Synthiam’s platform, when the exosphere is publicly released, robots from around the

-    world are added daily with new tasks.
-These tasks are created for real robots with real problems to
+With nearly 3 million robot connections on Synthiam’s platform, when the exosphere is publicly released, robots from around the world are added daily with new tasks.
+These tasks are created for real robots with real problems to solve.

-    solve.
 This gets AI out of the lab and into the real world.

-    Exosphere can control as much or little as necessary to help robots achieve their goals, even if

-    that means using human intelligence to fill in the 10% edge cases that robots can’t do.
+Exosphere can control as much or little as necessary to help robots achieve their goals, even if that means using human intelligence to fill in the 10% edge cases that robots can’t do.